Quotations

-and Allusions in
+Quotations and Allusions in

-S. Lewis, Reflections on the Psalms
+C. S. Lewis, Reflections on the Psalms

-compiled by Arend Smilde (Utrecht, The
+by Arend Smilde (Utrecht, The Netherlands)

-C. S. Lewis’s Reflections on the Psalms (1958), like most of his
+on the Psalms (1958), like most of his books, contains many allusions to or

-the present case there are, naturally, comparatively many quotations from the
+quotations from unspecified sources.
+In the present case there are, naturally,

-Bible.
-It is perhaps never vitally important to locate (and check) all the
+comparatively many quotations from the Bible.
+It is perhaps never vitally

-various sources; still it can be a rewarding enterprise.
-What follows is a
+important to locate (and check) all the various sources; still it can be a

-listing by chapter of many such words and phrases with brief references to what
+rewarding enterprise.
+What follows is a listing by chapter of many such words

-I have found to be their sources and, occasionally, notes suggesting their
+and phrases with brief references to what I have found to be their sources and,

-relevance to the context in which Lewis uses them.
-I have also included a few
+occasionally, notes suggesting their relevance to the context in which Lewis

-other items where a short explanation may be of use to some readers.
+be of use to some readers.
 The list is based on notes I made for my Dutch translation of this book,

 published in 2002 as Gedachten over de Psalmen.

-Double question marks in bold type – ?? – follow
+Double question marks in bold type – ??

-items where I have not found the required information.
-Corrections and additions including proposed new
+– follow items where I have not found the required information.
+Corrections

 entries are welcome.
+Updates

 Dedication